TeamGloomy/TeamGloomy.github.io/pages/mydoc/lpc_esp8266.md

 {% include warning.html content="An ESP-01 cannot be used with RRF." %}

-The image for to flash to the ESP can be found [here](https://github.com/gloomyandy/DuetWiFiSocketServer/releases).
+The image for to flash to the ESP8266 can be found [here](https://github.com/gloomyandy/DuetWiFiSocketServer/releases).

 {% include note.html content="Use the latest release for stable builds and the newest pre-release for unstable builds.  <br/>
 Make sure you download DuetWifiServer-lpc-el.bin  " %}

 It should be flashed using [esptool.py](https://github.com/espressif/esptool).
 Use the code below as an example.
-Change the Com port to match the ESP device and make sure you give the .bin file its complete file location if its not in the same folder as esptools.
+Change the Com port to match the ESP8266 device and make sure you give the .bin file its complete file location if its not in the same folder as esptools.

 `esptool.py --port COM4 write_flash 0x00000 DuetWifiServer-lpc.bin`